KaizokuOh/GRN-VAE/README.md

 **-More details**
 - Library-size-normalized `log1p` expression is encoded per gene.
+- Fixed scGPT gene embeddings are projected from 512 to 96 dimensions; the projection is learned jointly with the VAE.
 - A shared FiLM-GNN layer passes relation-specific messages over activation, repression, and self edges.
 - Learned queries pool gene states into `8 x 16` stochastic latent tokens.